MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

     import openai
     ```

-2. Review the rest of the code, noting the use of *extensions* (C#) or *datasources* (Python) to provide information about the data source in the request body.
+2. Review the rest of the code, noting the use of the *extensions* to the request body that are used to provide information about the data source settings.

 3. Save the changes to the code file.